leducp/KickCAT/README.md

 ### Mailbox protocols

 CoE is fully supported on master and slave.
-FoE and EoE are planned.
+FoE is experimental on master and slave (file transfer in PRE-OP and above, Bootstrap state pending).
+EoE is planned.
 SoE, AoE, and VoE are not currently on the roadmap (no maintainer hardware to test against) -- contributions are welcome.
 See the [feature support matrix](docs/FEATURES.md) for the full breakdown.